Creative Destruction Lab’s second Super Session is an intense two-day startup testbed – TechCrunch

 True to its name, Creative Destruction Lab in practice feels like a generative cauldron of ideas, shared with peers and industry specialists for debate, discussion and reformation.
 Sessions are remarkable to witness — where else are you going to see brand new companies get direct feedback from astronauts and representatives of global space agencies, for instance.

-The model is unique, but clearly effective, and able to scale – as evidenced from its growth to what it is today, from its starting point in 2012, when one founder described it as ‘7 people in a room.’
-The room featuring presentations from space track companies alone featured around 50 people in attendance for instance – almost all of which were top-flight industry leaders and investors, including Hadfield, Ansari, CDL alumni Mina Mitry of Kepler Communications, and prominent Toronto angel investor Dan Debow.
-Startups presenting in the space track included Wyvern, a hyperspectral imaging company; Mission Control, a startup that wants to be the software layer for Moon rovers; and Atomos, which is building space tug for extra-atmospheric ‘last-mile’ transportation solutions.
+The model is unique, but clearly effective, and able to scale — as evidenced from its growth to what it is today from its starting point in 2012, when one founder described it as “7 people in a room.”
+The room featuring presentations from space-track companies alone featured around 50 people in attendance for instance – almost all of which were top-flight industry leaders and investors, including Hadfield, Ansari, CDL alumni Mina Mitry of Kepler Communications and prominent Toronto angel investor Dan Debow.
+Startups presenting in the space track included Wyvern, a hyperspectral imaging company; Mission Control, a startup that wants to be the software layer for Moon rovers; and Atomos, which is building a space tug for extra-atmospheric “last-mile” transportation solutions.

 It’s easy to see why this program results in solid investment pipeline, given the profile of the sponsors and mentors involved.
 And it’s another strong stake in the ground for the claim that Canada’s startup scene, with Toronto as its locus of gravity, is increasingly earning (and outperforming) its reputation as a global center of innovation.